-The Texas Tech University Libraries Open Educational Resources Department defines open educational resources (OER) as teaching, learning, and research materials that are in the public domain or created under an open license that allow no, or limited, restrictions to access, use, redistribution, and adaptation.
+The Texas Tech University Libraries Open Educational Resources Office defines open educational resources (OER) as teaching, learning, and research materials that are in the public domain or created under an open license that allow no, or limited, restrictions to access, use, redistribution, and adaptation.
 These teaching and learning materials can include textbooks, tests, workbooks, modules, full courses, streaming videos, and any other materials or tools that support student academic support and learning.

 When a resource is created under an open license, there are five points to determine how that resource can be used.
 These five points are known as the "5 Rs of OER."

 What is an open license?